rmsrosa/random_notes/docs/src/generative/score_matching_aapo.md

 The parametrized modeled score function is denoted by $\boldsymbol{\psi}(\mathbf{x}; {\boldsymbol{\theta}})$, with parameter values $\boldsymbol{\theta}$.

-## Loss functions for score-matching
+## Loss functions for score matching

 The score-matching method from [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) rests on the idea of rewriting the **explicit score matching** loss function $J_{\mathrm{ESM}}({\boldsymbol{\theta}})$ in terms of the **implicit score matching** loss function $J_{\mathrm{ISM}}({\boldsymbol{\theta}})$ and then approximating the latter by the **empirical (Monte-Carlo) implicit score matching** loss function ${\tilde J}_{\mathrm{MC,ISM}}({\boldsymbol{\theta}})$, with
 ```math